Lyme Disease Rage

 This pattern reflects a broader issue discussed in Why Lyme Disease Tests the Limits of Medicine, where diagnostic uncertainty can complicate early recognition.

-Why Pediatric Lyme Disease May Be Missed
+Why Is Pediatric Lyme Disease Missed?

 When initial testing is negative, reassurance is often based on available data.
 The challenge is that current tools may not capture early or atypical disease.